scttfrdmn/lens/docs/USER_SCENARIOS/01_SOLO_RESEARCHER_WALKTHROUGH.md

    Cost: $0.24
    Monthly projection: $7.20 (well under your $50 budget!)

 💾 Your data is saved.
-Restart anytime with: aws-jupyter start
+Restart anytime with: lens-jupyter start
 ```

 **Maria's reaction**: ✅ "I remembered to stop it this time!
 And I can see exactly how much it cost - $0.24 is totally reasonable."